fmplaza/woah-workshop.github.io/index.md

 WOAH 7 is colocated with the [61st Annual Meeting of the Association for Computational Linguistics (ACL’23)](https://2023.aclweb.org/) which will take place in Toronto, Canada from July 9th to July 14th, 2023.

+## Latest News
+- The [Workshop Program Schedule](https://www.workshopononlineabuse.com/programme.html) has been published!

 ## Background

 Digital technologies have brought many benefits for society, transforming how people connect, communicate and interact with each other.
 However, they have also enabled abusive and harmful content such as hate speech and harassment to reach large audiences, and for their negative effects to be amplified.
 The sheer amount of content shared online means that abuse and harm can only be tackled at scale with the help of computational tools.
 However, detecting and moderating online abuse and harms is a difficult task, with many technical, social, legal and ethical challenges.